bytedeco/javacpp-presets/README.txt

 ==How Can I Help?==
 Contribution of any kind is highly welcome!
 At the moment, the `Parser` has rather limited capabilities with C++, but I plan to improve it gradually to the point where it can successfully parse large and convoluted C++ header files, such as the ones of OpenCV.
 Consequently, I am looking for help especially with the two following tasks:
  # Improving the `Parser`
- # Adding new presets as child modules for other C/C++ libraries
+ # Adding new presets as child modules for other C/C++ libraries (Tesseract, LLVM, etc)

 Please post your suggestions and patches [http://code.google.com/p/javacpp/issues/ as a new "issue"].
 Thank you very much in advance for your contribution!